-The Regulatory Support Center is an expansion of the existing Center for Clinical Studies and is designed to provide support for ICTS investigators in overcoming organizational barriers, navigating through the regulatory requirements for human research, and recruiting adequate numbers of appropriate research participants for studies.
+The Regulatory Support Center is an expansion of the existing Center for Clinical Studies and is designed to provide support for ICTS investigators in overcoming organizational barriers, and navigating through the regulatory requirements for human research.

 The Regulatory Core of the RSC provides regulatory services to ICTS investigators, spanning the regulatory process from initial submission through study close out.
 This group has extensive regulatory experience, including preparation of IRB and related regulatory submissions, maintenance of approvals, adverse event reporting, protocol amendments and required annual renewals.
 This process is interactive between the PI, sponsor, reviewing committee, coordinator and the regulatory specialist, to optimally facilitate approvals.

-The RSC Regulatory Core is currently comprised of four individuals (Director, 2 Regulatory Consultants, Billing Matrix coordinator) and will assist ICTS investigators and trainees to:
+The RSC Regulatory Core is currently comprised of multiple individuals (Associate Director, Regulatory Consultants, and Clinical Billing Research Compliance Specialists) and will assist ICTS investigators and trainees to:

 - Prepare, submit and obtain the necessary approval for all start-up documents related to a clinical study